explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 That's easy enough, isn't it?
 If you're going to press the letter or symbol key with the right hand, you'll press and hold the Shift key with the pinky of your left hand.
 If you're going to press the letter or symbol key with the left hand, use the pinky of your right hand to press and hold the Shift key.
 While this might not make sense right now, once you take your first typing speed test you'll quickly realize that using this balanced approach helps you type even faster.
 If you don't think that's true, look up any free typing test on line and try taking the typing test several times.
 Practice with the balanced alternating hand technique described above, and then try it again using the left and right Shift keys randomly.
 You will find that it is hard to press and hold the Shift key with one hand and also press a letter or symbol key with another finger on that hand.
 If you don't want to have slowed-down typing test results, make sure you use the alternating hand technique you learned in this lesson.

 Another important key is the Enter key.
 On a standard QWERTY keyboard, the Enter key is at the far right side of the home row.
 Whether you are right-handed or left-handed, you'll need to practice using the pinky finger on your right hand to hit this key.
-Some people who are used to keyboarding online in text messages or casual e-mails might not use the Enter key as often, but any typing test you take will require you to separate paragraphs, sentences, or even words in order to get a good score.
+Some people who are used to typing online in text messages or casual e-mails might not use the Enter key as often, but any typing test you take will require you to separate paragraphs, sentences, or even words in order to get a good score.

 ---

-<a id="orgf0d1d6c"></a>
+<a id="orgc772b65"></a>

 # Typing Lessons 5: Apostrophes and Quotation Marks

 If you're continuing your typing practice after Lesson 4 and going straight into Lesson 5, you might want to take a break for a few minutes first.
 That's because we're going to be talking about another key and set of characters that requires you to use your right-hand pinky finger.
 Don't worry - this is the last of these typing lessons where one finger will have so much to do!
 In this lesson, we're going to look at apostrophes and quotation marks.
 Both of these symbols are found on the key to the right of the home row on a standard QWERTY keyboard, between the ; key and the Enter key.

 You'll probably find that you use apostrophes much more often while touch typing, but it's important to learn to use quotation marks as well.
 For one thing, when you're taking a typing test, you'll almost always be tested on this symbol.
-Apostrophes are more common in everyday keyboarding online, because they're used in words that are possessive or are contractions.
+Apostrophes are more common in everyday typing online, because they're used in words that are possessive or are contractions.
 Here are some examples of words and phrases that use an apostrophe:

     she won't go to school
     the cat's outside the door